-The old licensing regime has being replaced with a Petroleum (Consolidation) Regulations 2014 certification scheme.
+The old licensing regime has been replaced with a Petroleum (Consolidation) Regulations 2014 certification scheme.

 When applying for a petroleum storage certificate the following drawings are required:

-- A drawing of the layout of the dispensing premises;
+- a drawing of the layout if the dispensing premises

-- A drawing of the containment system for petrol at the dispensing premises, including storage tanks and pipework; and
+- a drawing of the containment system for petrol at the dispensing premise, including storage tanks and pipework

-- A drawing of the drainage system to store petrol at the dispensing premises.
+- a drawing of the drainage system to store petrol a the dispensing premises

 These drawings form an integral part of the storage certificate and their reference number(s) must be included on the certificate.

 Should you wish to renew the petroleum storage certificate for your site, please complete this application form for a petroleum storage certificate (pdf / 133 KB).
 Please include details of all tanks that are capable of storing petrol (this includes tanks that currently store diesel) and insert all details in the table showing all the tanks and their capacities on your site.

 Please send us a cheque or postal order, made payable to North Yorkshire Council, along with your application form.
 Contact us for details.

 When a significant change is made at the premises a new storage certificate will be required containing up-to-date drawings.